 BLAKE NEELY is an award-winning composer, whose work spans film, television and the concert world.
-He has scored more than 35 television series and 20 films.
-He has received four EMMY® Award nominations, two for his main title themes for the series “The Flight Attendant” and “Everwood” and two for his scores to the series “Pan Am” and the mini-series “The Pacific.”
+He has scored more than 35 television series, 20 films, and received 5 ballet commissions.
+Nominated seven times for the EMMY® Award, he won in 2021 for his main title theme for the series “The Flight Attendant.”

 Born in Paris, Texas, he found music at the early age of four on the family piano.
 With piano teachers encouraging him to learn the classics but also write his own, he quickly found a passion for composing.
 After being rejected from music school at the University of Texas, he was driven to teach himself and pursue a career in music.